menu

 Setting & Lifestyle

-Because of many things, Hortonville is a great place for families with children to consider.
-First of all, many other families with children live here, making Hortonville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Hortonville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Hortonville’s overall crime rate is lower than average for the country.
+Hortonville is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Finally, Hortonville’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Demographics

-The education level of Hortonville citizens is a little higher than the average for US cities and towns: 24.59% of adults in Hortonville have at least a bachelor's degree.
+The citizens of Hortonville are slightly better educated than the national average of 21.84% for all cities and towns, with 24.59% of adults in Hortonville having a bachelor's degree or advanced degree.

 The per capita income in Hortonville in 2022 was $39,446, which is upper middle income relative to Wisconsin and the nation.
 This equates to an annual income of $157,784 for a family of four.